Knowledge of medicinal herbs and their uses is a true survival skill. Read and discover which herbs are best to grow indoors!

 This well-known herb isn't only for freshening up your breath or flavoring your food.
 In Austria, traditional medicine uses lemon balm.

-Lemon balm aids in the treatment of liver, bile, nervous system, and gastrointestinal tract disorder.
+Lemon balm aids in the treatment of liver, bile, nervous system, and gastrointestinal tract disorders.
 It is also used as a digestive and sleep aid.

 Rosemary is an aromatic medicinal herb from the mint family.
 Dried rosemary is often used in cooking to add flavor, especially to meat.